 In this section you should include helpful information that does not fit into the above categories but will be helpful in understanding and assessing your work.
 Complete code listings should be in this section, and detailed cad drawings.

+Embedded (MSP430) Code

+Main.c